filecoin-project/specs/expected-consensus.md

 This means that L must be such that power changes for a given miner are eventually reflected in their likelihood of mining a block, as determined by the use of the [storage market actor](actors.md#storage-market-actor)'s `GetTotalStorage` and `PowerLookup` methods, outlined [above](#checking-election-results).

-To retrieve the appropriate state of the `storage market actor` at the height at which they submitted their last valid PoSt.
-That is height `miner.ProvingPeriodEnd - miner.ProvingPeriod`.
+To retrieve the appropriate state of the `storage market actor` at the height at which they submitted their before-last valid PoSt: that way, it accounts for storage which was proven again, i.e. which can be known not to have been dropped.
+That is height `miner.ProvingPeriodEnd - 2*miner.ProvingPeriod`.

 To illustrate this, an example:

-Miner M1 submits a PoST at height 10, and has proving period 30.
-Their `provingPeriodEnd` will be 40, and M1 can submit a new PoST at height X, for X in (10, 40].
-Their next `provingPeriodEnd` will be X + 30.
-Let's assume X is 39.
+Miner M1 has a provingPeriod of 30.
+M1 submits a PoST at height 10, another at height 39.
+Their next `provingPeriodEnd` will be 69, but M1 can submit a new PoST at height X, for X in (39, 69].
+Let's assume X is 67.

-At height Y in (10, 39], M1 will attempt to generate an `ElectionProof` using the storage market actor from height 10; at height 40, M1 will use the storage market from height 39.
+At height Y in (39, 67], M1 will attempt to generate an `ElectionProof` using the storage market actor from height 10; at height 68, M1 will use the storage market from height 39.

 ### Block Generation